bcgsc/rsempipeline/README.rst

-rsem-pipeline
+rsempipeline
 ========================

 (The pipeline is currently being packaged and buggy, and will be fixed in 2015, Jan).

-rsem-pipeline is a pipeline for analyzing GEO data using `RSEM
+rsempipeline is a pipeline for analyzing GEO data using `RSEM
 <http://deweylab.biostat.wisc.edu/rsem/>`_.
 Typical analysis process is as
 follows: